NinonMaraval/NinonMaraval/README.md

 🍀 I am currently improving my plants handbook project with React 🥞

-🍀 I just finihed my 4 months internship at [@Bakasable](https://www.bakasable.fr/agence) and am open for work ! 🤓
+🍀 I just finished my 4 months internship at [@Bakasable](https://www.bakasable.fr/agence) and am open for work ! 🤓

 🍀 I am addicted to plants (I have manyyyyyy 🌱 🪴 🎋 🌵 🎍 🌱 ) and I like to talk to them when I'm not busy coding